cta-observatory/protopipe/docs/mva/index.rst

 Up to now, we used the second moments of the images (width and length) as well as the higer orders of the images (skewness and kurtosis which do not show a very high separation power).
 We also use stereoscopic parameters such as the heigh of the shower maximum and the reconstructed energy.
-The energy as a high separation power since the distribution of the discriminant parameters vary a lot with the energy of the particles.
+The energy is important since the distribution of the discriminant parameters vary a lot with the energy of the particles.

 Since in the end we want to average the score of the particles between different